-- A student registered for the B.A. programme should get a minimum of 140 credits and a maximum of 160 credits across the 6 semesters of study. - Every B.A. programme has a list of courses in the core areas of study, which are called core courses, and a list of courses that are either related to the core or which introduce the student to another discipline.
-These are called elective courses.
-These elective courses could be discipline-specific or generic in nature.
-Apart from these courses, there are skill-enhancement courses and ability-enhancement courses.
-The programme Coordinator will announce at the beginning of every semester, the list of courses on offer.
+- A student registered for the B.A. programme should obtain a minimum of 140 credits and a maximum of 160 credits across the six semesters of study. - The Programme Coordinator will announce at the beginning of every semester, the list of courses on offer.
 This information will be uploaded on the University's website to enable students to register online.
-The sections overleaf list the courses that are on offer for each of the B.A.Hons. programmes. - A student registered for the B.A.
+The sections overleaf list the courses that are on offer for each of the B.A.
+(Hons.) programmes. - A student registered for the B.A.
 (Hons.) programme in English can register for a foreign language.
-You can mention your preference when you join and seats will be allotted depending on their availability.
+He/She can mention his/her preference at the time of admission, and the allocation of seats is subject to availability.